Updated January 31, 2023

 But you won’t need a hire car to see some blooms.
 Los Angeles has plenty of flora around town.
 A local favourite is the Descanso Gardens, which enjoy a variety of colourful flowers from mid-March to May.
 You could also try the Los Angeles County Arboretum and Botanical Garden in Arcadia.

 The city’s café culture starts spilling out on to the sidewalks once more and picnickers pop up in the parks.
 With a sizzling summer around the corner, it’s the perfect time to visit.
 For floral-filled snaps, head to the Luxembourg and Tuileries Gardens (in the sixth and first arrondissements, respectively).
-Park Monceu, meanwhile, plays host to Paris’ very own cherry blossom gardens.
+Park Monceu, meanwhile, has Paris’ very own cherry blossom gardens.

 Your mind may jump to Japan when you think of cherry blossoms, but did you know Madrid enjoys its own full bloom of the pink flowers in spring?
-Yep, cherry blossoms on your doorstep, and they’re blooming right now!
+Yep, cherry blossoms on your doorstep, typically blooming between March and April.